The Getty

 • For some required fields, the system provides a default value, which means that this value will be used in that field unless you change it.

-• Some fields are display-only fields that are controlled by the system.
+• In VCS and advised for other systems: Some fields are display-only fields that are controlled by the system.
 For example, the Subject_ID may not be changed by the editor.
-It is supplied by the system according to rules in the VCS program.
+In AAT, it is supplied by the system according to rules in the VCS program.

 • To view the Data Dictionary, see Addendum Z.